Your nonprofit needs a healthy mix of new and old donors to ensure there’s enough fundraising revenue to accomplish mission-critical goals.

 Embrace technology for more efficient donor acquisition

 You probably already have the key components of your nonprofit tech stack in place.
 But are you using them to their maximum capacity?

 By effectively leveraging your tools as well as embracing new opportunities (such as the automated workflow features in your CRM), you’ll be able to make smarter decisions to acquire new donors.
-Technology can help your nonprofit save time and money by working more efficiently.
+Technology, like peer to peer fundraising softwarecan help your nonprofit save time and money by working more efficiently.
 We recommend incorporating strong digital strategies to acquire new donors.

 Segmenting prospective donors based on key criteria can help you craft a more targeted (and effective) outreach strategy.

 Any time you segment supporters or potential supporters, it opens the door for deeper personalization and increased emotional connections.
 When you’re speaking to a specific group rather than your entire audience, your tailored message is more likely to resonate.

 Nonprofits often think about segmentation with regard to their long-time donors, but it can also be useful for soliciting new donors who may have only briefly interacted with your organization.

 For instance, if you’re trying to convert new newsletter subscribers into first-time donors, you may want to segment prospects based on how they found your organization if that data is available.
 Or you could segment registered attendees for an upcoming event based on their historical gift size to other nonprofits.